mitchelljustin/pragmatic-lightning/index.md

 **Note: Don't worry about losing money, this Lightning node will run on the test network (testnet) which doesn't use real Bitcoins.
 To accept real Bitcoins, the Lightning node has to run on the main network (mainnet).**

-This guide provides a care package to install LND and a set of convenience scripts.
+This guide provides a script that makes running a Lightning node super easy.
 Run
 ```sh
 curl https://raw.githubusercontent.com/mvanderh/pragmatic-lightning/master/install.sh | bash
 ```